-- Treatment: Surgical resection; of the tumor is indicated for angiomyolipomas that measure more than 4 mm in diameter.
+- Treatment: Surgical resection of the tumor is indicated for angiomyolipomas that measure > 4 cm in diameter.

-- Definition: benign tumor arising from the intercalated tubular cells
+- Definition: benign epithelial tumor arising from the intercalated tubular cells in the collecting duct

 - Prognosis: Oncocytomas are not invasive, but they may transform into a malignant oncocytic RCC.